 Note: Each Section 203(k) mortgage loan delivered to Fannie Mae must be identified with SFC 089.

-Lenders may deliver higher balance FHA mortgage loans to Fannie Mae for whole loan or MBS execution.
-Certain FHA higher balance mortgage loans must be delivered with SFC 798.
+Lenders may deliver higher balance FHA loans to Fannie Mae for whole loan or MBS execution.
+Certain FHA higher balance loans must be delivered with SFC 798.
 Refer to Special Feature Codes on Fannie Mae's website for additional information about the use of this SFC.

 Fannie Mae will purchase or securitize the following regularly amortizing FHA-insured ARMs that are tied to the appropriate Treasury securities index:

 5/1 ARM Plan 3640, 2/2/6 cap;

 10/1 ARM Plan 3552, 2/2/6 cap.

 Fannie Mae imposes the following additional policies for FHA loans: